Research at MD Anderson

 At the Society of Surgical Oncology 2024 meeting, our experts join other leading minds in surgical oncology to discuss the latest practice-changing surgical innovations that will benefit patients from across the globe.

 invested in research

-MD Anderson was awarded more NCI-funded projects than any other U.S. institution in FY22.
-In addition, MD Anderson's research and training are aided by more than $168 million in NIH grant funding, which helps power our mission to end cancer.View our NIH award summary
+MD Anderson's research and training are also aided by more than $172 million in NIH grant funding, which helps power our mission to end cancer.View our NIH award summary

 Explore the work of our investigators